wofsauge/IsaacDocs/docs/RoomDescriptor.md

 ### Allowed·Doors {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### DoorSet AllowedDoors  {: .copyable aria-label='Variables' }
-Contains just on load swapped data (in cases like minibosses, or other such events)
+Contains data swapped just on load (in cases like minibosses, or other such events)

+???+ bug "Bug"
+    This variable contains userdata and is therefore not useable.
 ___
 ### Award·Seed {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }